magnusdv/ibdfindr/README.md

 ```

 As an example we consider the built-in dataset `cousinsDemo`, which
-contains almost 4000 SNP genotypes for two related individuals (in fact,
+contains almost 4000 SNP genotypes for two related individuals.
+The data
-a pair of cousins).
+were simulated assuming a relationship of first cousins.
+(For complete
+details on how the data was generated, the source code is available in
+the `data-raw` folder.)

 ``` r
 head(cousinsDemo)